Buruanga, Philippines: What to pack, what to wear, and when to go [2024]

 • Voltage step down adapter

-A plug adapter that supports outlet types A, B and C. Take care to choose the necessary type.
-The vast majority of adapters for sale now are simply plugs and require your devices to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should work in most areas.
+A plug adapter that supports outlet types A, B and C. Check that you get the necessary type.
+The majority of adapters that you can buy are just plug changers and require your devices to convert the voltage themselves.
+If yours can't do that they could get fried.
+This one works in most areas.

 What to do in Buruanga, Philippines